Mountain lion attack – on people and prey animals

 |Chile (winter and spring)||Guanacos: Photo by Sheep”R”Us|

 In a mountain lion attack the cat will use cover to stalk prey.
 Cover is important for success rates.
 The cat charges the prey from cover and from a relatively short distance (20-50 odd metres) preferring an attack from high ground.
 The impact on the prey knocks the animal over (this can break the animal’s neck).
-Larger prey are killed by suffocation by the puma clamping its jaws on the prey’s neck and holding with its claws.
+Larger prey is killed by suffocation by the puma clamping its jaws on the prey’s neck and holding with its claws.
 Smaller prey is usually killed by bite to the back of the neck.
-Rarely larger prey are killed by a bite to base of the prey’s neck breaking the neck.
+Rarely larger prey is killed by a bite to base of the prey’s neck breaking the neck.
 This reflects the fact that the puma has some domestic cat (previously the European wildcat) characteristics.

 A mountain lion attack on a large animal poses real risks to the puma.
 If it is injured to the point of being incapacitated it will likely die of starvation.
 Sometimes pumas are killed in an attack by, for example, falling over a cliff edge.